emwap/signature-paper/paper.md

 The signature is compiled by recursively traversing the `Lam` constructors and building up the argument list.
 \todo{Explain one or more cases in more detail.}
-Finally, the `Res` node is compiled and combined with the arguments to produce the function signature.
+Finally, the `Ret` node is compiled and combined with the arguments to produce the function signature.
 The compilation of the function body is delegated to the Feldspar compiler.

 The `Lam (Native l)` case (lines 24--38 from \cref{lst:translate-sig}) is an example of how the `Signature` language can generate interface code.